- About us

 For most Dutch organisations, their primary reason to (re)design work for people who are unable to participate in the current labour market independently is to meet the criteria of the ‘Banenafspraak’.
 Later on, it often turns out that social innovation provides added value to the organisation in more ways than one.
 Several pilots have shown that results vary by organisation.
 By doing research in the field, we try to gain insight into the critical factors that determine the success of these kinds of social innovation.

-You may read the most recent publications concerning inclusive organisations here:
+You can read the most recent publications concerning inclusive organisations here:

 We perform research to find out which factors influence whether an employee who is unable to participate in the current labour market independently will be socially accepted within a group of colleagues.
 What is acceptance, how should we define it?
 Which factors influence acceptance (at work)?